awgil/ffxiv_bossmod/README.md

 <img align="right" height="250" src="/Data/cd_planner.png">

 The CD Planner allows you to turn your autorotation configuration into a plan for a specific boss fight.
 For instance, during a boss fight, you can automatically cast a raid-wide mitigation ability right before the boss casts an AoE.

 All of the options from autorotations are supported in a CD planner, which include "tracks" for using role-based abilities, limit break, cooldowns, and more.
-These are all configured on a per-boss basis and are selectable when you are in the boss encounter.
+These are all configured on a per-boss basis.
+A small guide on using this can be found [here](https://github.com/awgil/ffxiv_bossmod/wiki/Using-the-CD-Planner).

 # AI